Ivan073/LimbusReplace/README.md

  	Replace common strings with others for translation/wording purposes

-  	Remove status names to make descriptions significantly shorter
+  	Remove status names to make descriptions significantly shorter (and replace with clickable status icons)

 ## Possible improvements: